-The CESR Committee reports to the Training Standards Committee.
+The Portfolio Pathway Committee reports to the Training Standards Committee.
+This Committee was formally known as the CESR Committee.

-The CESR Committee has responsibility to develop, plan, evaluate and quality assure the Certificate of Eligibility for Specialist Registration standards for the College.
+The Portfolio Pathway Committee has responsibility to develop, plan, evaluate, publicise and quality assure the Certificate of Eligibility for Specialist Registration standards for the College.

-- To develop and maintain CESR processes and protocols across all standards and pathways - To liaise with other Royal Colleges, Faculties and Intercollegiate groups as appropriate in relation to CESR activity - To ensure that the ePortfolio and IT mechanisms that support the CESR processes are fit for purpose and offer an excellent user experience for both candidates and accessors - To integrate curriculum developments with existing CESR processes and guidance - To provide regular reports on the health of CESR progress to relevant College committees - To develop and maintain CESR guidelines and supporting communication - To respond to external request to standard changes
+- To develop and maintain Portfolio Pathway processes and protocols across all standards and pathways - To liaise with other Royal Colleges, Faculties and Intercollegiate groups as appropriate in relation to Portfolio Pathway activity - To produce and comment on workforce data in line with Portfolio Pathway applications and trends - To ensure that the ePortfolio and IT mechanisms that support the Portfolio Pathway processes are fit for purpose and offer an excellent user experience for both candidates and evaluator - To integrate curriculum requirements and developments with existing Portfolio Pathway processes and guidance - To provide regular reports on the health of the Portfolio Pathway progress to relevant College committees - To develop and maintain Portfolio Pathway guidelines and supporting communication - To respond to external request to standard changes - Promote Portfolio Pathway Evaluator, Leads/Supervisor, Applicant days and the Portfolio Pathway report on the outcomes of these days

-- Chair of CESR Committee
+- Chair of Portfolio Pathway Committee

 - CSC Representative

-- EMSAS Representative x 2
+- EMSAS Representative x 2, 1 of which should be a current CESR applicant

-- RCEM CESR CCT members x 2
+- RCEM Portfolio Pathway/CCT members x 2

-- Senior CESR Officer
+- Senior Training Officer (Committee Secretary)

+- EDI/GEC Representative

+- Lay Representative